danbev/learning-nodejs/notes/snapshot.md

   id++;
 } while (0);
 ```
+Notice that this time the Context is passed to `AddData` so we are adding these
+to the context.

 Finally the context is added before the `EnvSerializeInfo` is returned:
 ```c++
 info.context = creator->AddData(ctx, context());
 ```
-After this we will be back ing SnapshotBuilder::Generate:
+After this we will be back in `SnapshotBuilder::Generate`:
 ```c++
 size_t index = creator.AddContext(
           context, {SerializeNodeContextInternalFields, env});
 ```
 This is adding the context created and passing in a new
-SerializeInternalFieldsCallback with the callback being
+`SerializeInternalFieldsCallback` with the callback being
 SerializeNodeContextInternalFields and the arguments to be passed to that
 callback the pointer to the Environment:
 ```c++